scala/scala3/docs/_spec/04-basic-declarations-and-definitions.md

                      |  Type ‘*’
 ```

-A _function declaration_ has the form `def ´f\,\mathit{psig}´: ´T´`, where ´f´ is the function's name, ´\mathit{psig}´ is its parameter signature and ´T´ is its result type.
+A _method declaration_ has the form `def ´f\,\mathit{psig}´: ´T´`, where ´f´ is the method's name, ´\mathit{psig}´ is its parameter signature and ´T´ is its result type.
-A _function definition_ `def ´f\,\mathit{psig}´: ´T´ = ´e´` also includes a _function body_ ´e´, i.e. an expression which defines the function's result.
+A _method definition_ `def ´f\,\mathit{psig}´: ´T´ = ´e´` also includes a _method body_ ´e´, i.e. an expression which defines the method's result.
 A parameter signature consists of an optional type parameter clause `[´\mathit{tps}\,´]`, followed by zero or more value parameter clauses `(´\mathit{ps}_1´)...(´\mathit{ps}_n´)`.
 Such a declaration or definition introduces a value with a (possibly polymorphic) method type whose parameter types and result type are as given.

-The type of the function body is expected to [conform](06-expressions.html#expression-typing) to the function's declared result type, if one is given.
+The type of the method body is expected to [conform](06-expressions.html#expression-typing) to the method's declared result type, if one is given.
-If the function definition is not recursive, the result type may be omitted, in which case it is determined from the packed type of the function body.
+If the method definition is not recursive, the result type may be omitted, in which case it is determined from the packed type of the method body.

 A _type parameter clause_ ´\mathit{tps}´ consists of one or more [type declarations](#type-declarations-and-type-aliases), which introduce type parameters, possibly with bounds.
-The scope of a type parameter includes the whole signature, including any of the type parameter bounds as well as the function body, if it is present.
+The scope of a type parameter includes the whole signature, including any of the type parameter bounds as well as the method body, if it is present.

 A _value parameter clause_ ´\mathit{ps}´ consists of zero or more formal parameter bindings such as `´x´: ´T´` or `´x: T = e´`, which bind value parameters and associate them with their types.

 ### Default Arguments

 Each value parameter declaration may optionally define a default argument.
-The default argument expression ´e´ is type-checked with an expected type ´T'´ obtained by replacing all occurrences of the function's type parameters in ´T´ by the undefined type.
+The default argument expression ´e´ is type-checked with an expected type ´T'´ obtained by replacing all occurrences of the method's type parameters in ´T´ by the undefined type.

 For every parameter ´p_{i,j}´ with a default argument a method named `´f\$´default´\$´n` is generated which computes the default argument expression.
 Here, ´n´ denotes the parameter's position in the method declaration.